FARMFIRST LEGISLATIVE AND REGULATORY PRIORITY ISSUES

 As FarmFirst continues to build on the foundation its built while advocating on federal and regional issues, there is still much more to be done in the weeks ahead, and far into the future.

-Additionally, the invasion by Russia into Ukraine in early 2022 has produced a number of concerns with respect to global policies and their potential effect on the economy, including rising fuel prices and skyrocketing costs for farm inputs like fertilizer.
-Policies are being considered on the best ways to mitigate the impact, including such efforts by the USDA to invest $250 million in American-made fertilizer to reduce our reliance on such foreign-made inputs.
+Additionally, the war in Ukraine has produced a number of concerns with respect to global policies and their potential effect on the economy, including rising fuel prices and skyrocketing costs for farm inputs like fertilizer.
+FarmFirst supports efforts to mitigate the impact, including policies to reduce our reliance on foreign-produced inputs in order to support farmers and rural communities.

 Federal Milk Marketing Orders (FMMOs) have been an instrumental part of the dairy industry for more than 80 years by serving as a standard pricing system for farmers and milk handlers.
 FMMOs establish minimum prices for milk that is regulated (pooled) in a FMMO.
 Generally, changes to FMMOs have been made through an extensive hearing process.
 The 2018 Farm Bill included a new formula to calculate the Class I fluid milk price mover that was intended to be revenue neutral and facilitate increased price risk management for fluid milk bottlers.
-In 2020, due to the pandemic and other factors including the spread between Class III and Class IV prices and Class III prices that were significantly higher than Class I prices for several months, Class III handlers were encouraged by these prices to de-pool their milk which resulted in significant negative Producer Price Differentials (PPDs).
+In 2020, due to the COVID-19 pandemic and other factors including the spread between Class III and Class IV prices, and Class III prices that were significantly higher than Class I prices for several months, Class III handlers were encouraged to de-pool their milk which resulted in significant negative Producer Price Differentials (PPDs).

-The negative PPDs have prompted the industry to suggest changes FMMOs, specifically, the Class I fluid milk price mover.
+The negative PPDs prompted the industry to suggest changes to FMMOs, specifically, the Class I fluid milk price mover.
 While negative PPDs brought all these issues to light, FarmFirst believes additional changes are needed to other areas to improve the pricing system dairy farmers and handlers rely on.

-FarmFirst is working with industry groups, and other dairy cooperatives in the Upper Midwest and nationally evaluating options for FMMO modernization.
-In 2021, FarmFirst was asked to serve with other dairy cooperative leaders across the nation on a national Federal Order Taskforce led by the National Milk Producers Federation (NMPF) to explore all avenues of improvement for the existing federal milk marketing order system including make allowances, the dairy products used in price discovery and their specifications, milk composition and the Class I mover.
+FarmFirst is working with industry groups, and other dairy cooperatives in the Upper Midwest and nationally evaluating options for FMMO modernization. Â In 2022, FarmFirst served with other dairy cooperative leaders across the nation on a Federal Order Taskforce led by the National Milk Producers Federation (NMPF) to explore all avenues of improvement for the existing federal milk marketing order system including make allowances, the dairy products used in price discovery and their specifications, milk composition, and the Class I mover.

-The taskforce is slated to provide recommendations this summer, with additional action likely in late 2022.
-FarmFirst continues to work on federal order modernization, alongside NMPF and the Midwest Dairy Coalition, to ensure that changes to the order system reflect shared benefits for dairy farmers and processors.
+A petition for a national hearing has been submitted to USDA. Â As the hearing process progresses, FarmFirst will continue to work alongside NMPF and the Midwest Dairy Coalition, to ensure that changes to the order system reflect shared benefits for dairy farmers and processors.

-The Dairy Margin Coverage Program, which was included in the 2018 Farm Bill which FarmFirst advocated for, included raising catastrophic level ($4 to $5), reducing premium rates, increasing Tier 1 production coverage, modifying margin calculation (bimonthly to monthly), and waiving the $100 administration fee.
-Since the passage of the 2018 Farm Bill, FarmFirst also helped champion additional changes to allow for flexibility for dairy farmers applying for an intergenerational transfer, allowing farmers to update their production history and receive supplemental payments and updating the calculation to fully utilize high quality hay in the feed cost formula.
+Since the passage of the 2018 Farm Bill, FarmFirst helped champion changes to the Dairy Margin Coverage program to allow for flexibility for dairy farmers applying for an intergenerational transfer, allowing farmers to update their production history and receive supplemental payments and updating the calculation to fully utilize high quality hay in the feed cost formula.

 Dairy farmers take extraordinary pride in the high-quality, nutritious dairy products that come from the milk they produce.
 Dairy farmers have contributed considerable amounts of their own money over the decades building consumer confidence dairy products.
 Imitations should not be allowed to unfairly capitalize and use dairy terms on their nutritionally inferior products that cause consumer confusion.